Understanding Deposit Insurance - Financial Regulation

 How does deposit insurance work?

 Deposit insurance is normally paid to depositors the next business day after a bank or credit union closes.
-However, payment may take extra time if the insurer needs more information to determine the actual amount of coverage and in those cases the insurer will contact the depositor.
-The depositor will either be issued a check for the insured balance of the account, or provided with a new account at another insured financial institution in an amount equal to the insured balance of their account at the failed institution.
+However, payment may take extra time if the insurer needs more information to determine the actual amount of coverage and in those situations the insurer will contact the depositor.
+The depositor will either be issued a check for the insured balance of the account or provided with a new account at another insured financial institution in an amount equal to the insured balance of their account at the failed institution.

 Are Maryland banks and credit unions a safe place for deposits?